Commonwealth Consolidated Acts

 whether directed from, or committed within, Australia or not; and

-(b) the carrying out of Australia's responsibilities to any foreign country in relation to a matter mentioned in any of the subparagraphs of paragraph (a).
+(b) the carrying out of Australia's responsibilities to any foreign country in relation to a matter mentioned in any of the subparagraphs of paragraph (a) or the matter mentioned in paragraph (aa).

 "seizable item" means anything that could present a danger to a person or that could be used to assist a person to escape from lawful custody.